 Early History of the Habernon family

 This web page shows only a small excerpt of our Habernon research.
-Another 341 words (24 lines of text) covering the years 1190, 1100, 1510, 1600 and 1188 are included under the topic Early Habernon History in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) covering the years 1190, 1100, 1510, 1600, 1188, 1628 and 1612 are included under the topic Early Habernon History in all our PDF Extended History products and printed products wherever possible.

 Habernon Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Dabernon, Darbernum, Dabernoun, Daberon, Daborne, d'Arborn, Arborn, Arbon, Arboune, Arbouin, Arbernus, Abborne, Aborn, Aborne, Abourne, Aberon and many more.

 Early Notables of the Habernon family (pre 1700)

 Another 50 words (4 lines of text) are included under the topic Early Habernon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Habernon family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Habernon or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..